rancher/docs/content/rancher/v2.6/en/cluster-admin/volumes-and-storage/how-storage-works/_index.md

 To access persistent storage, a pod must have a PVC mounted as a volume.
 This PVC lets your deployment application store its data in an external location, so that if a pod fails, it can be replaced with a new pod and continue accessing its data stored externally, as though an outage never occurred.

-Each Rancher project contains a list of PVCs that you've created, available from **Resources > Workloads > Volumes.** You can reuse these PVCs when creating deployments in the future.
+Each Rancher project contains a list of PVCs that you've created, available from **Resources > Workloads > Volumes**.
+You can reuse these PVCs when creating deployments in the future.

 ### PVCs are Required for Both New and Existing Persistent Storage